 After checking in, take some time to freshen up and relax in the room.

-In the mid-afternoon, meet with the guide again and proceed with a city tour of Medan.
+In the mid-afternoon, meet with the guide again and continue the city tour of Medan.

 Afterwards, return to the hotel and spend the rest of the evening either relaxing or heading out for some independent exploration.

 After breakfast at the Hotel leave Medan for Bukit Lawang

 Upon arrival at Bukit Lawang cross on foot the impressive wooden suspension bridge over the Bohorok River for getting to the reception of the Eco Lodge

 Check-in at the lodge in Bukit Lawang and, after settling in, enjoy lunch.